Plow74/mdexample/file.md

 within the bound “ValueSet”;</p></li>
 <li><p>All information is accurate and without omission; and</p></li>
 <li><p>All references within the resources can be resolved and
-validated, as applicable, according to steps 2-6 of this section.</p></li>
+validated, as applicable, according to steps 2-6, of this section.</p></li>
 </ul>
 <ol start="3" type="1">
 <li><p>The health IT developer demonstrates the ability of the Health IT
-Module to support a “Provenance” FHIR resource for all the FHIR resources included in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2) according to the “Basic Provenance Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
+Module to support a “Provenance” FHIR® resource for all the FHIR® resources included in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2) according to the “Basic Provenance Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
 <li><p>The health IT developer demonstrates the ability of the Health IT
-Module to support a “DocumentReference” and/or “DiagnosticReport” FHIR resource for each of the “Clinical Notes” and “Diagnostic Reports” included in and according to the “Clinical Notes Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
+Module to support a “DocumentReference” and/or “DiagnosticReport” FHIR® resource for each of the “Clinical Notes” and “Diagnostic Reports” included in and according to the “Clinical Notes Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
 <li><p>If supported, and for responses to data for a single patient
-only, the health IT developer demonstrates the ability of the Health IT Module to support a “Medication” FHIR resource according to the “Medication List Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
+only, the health IT developer demonstrates the ability of the Health IT Module to support a “Medication” FHIR® resource according to the “Medication List Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
 <li><p>The health IT developer demonstrates the ability of the Health IT